nightscout/nightscout.github.io/docs/nightscout/pushover.md

-This is an orphan page.
-Please feedback if it's still necessary.

 # Remote notifications

 While Loop app currently sends notifications locally on Loop user's iPhone, parents and caregivers likely want those messages on their phones, too.
 We can achieve this functionality through a combination of Nightscout, IFTTT, Google, and Pushover.